 Kline & Specter, PC, a leader in product liability litigation, recognizes that about a half million tip-over injuries, including more than 400 fatalities, have been recorded in the past 15 years by the Consumer Product Safety Commission (CPSC).
 Three deaths have been reported — one in Pennsylvania — after IKEA dressers fell on small children, prompting the furniture giant to recently issue a recall for at least 29 million chests and dressers that can easily tip over onto children.

 If your child suffered severe injury or died as the result of a toppled piece of furniture or a television set or stand, you may have grounds for a lawsuit.
-You should call our law firm, which has 60 attorneys and vast experience with product liability litigation.
+You should call our law firm, which has more than 50 attorneys and vast experience with product liability litigation.

 In one highly publicized case, Kline & Specter obtained a $10 million settlement from a table manufacturer after a kindergarten student was killed when a folded table fell on him in a school cafeteria.